No posts were found.

-Pulling the head and eyes off the baseball is the most common hitting flaw, especially for young hitters.
-The Red Hat Drill provides a simple solution.
+Pulling the head and eyes off the baseball is one of the most common hitting flaws, especially for young hitters.
+The Hat Drill provides a simple solution to fix this problem fast.

 PRE FOCUS –> SOFT FOCUS –> HARD FOCUS –> SUPER FOCUS –> POST FOCUS